benbusby/vim-hubbub/README.md

 ### FAQ
 ##### Why is it called "vimgmt"?
 How is it pronounced?
 It's supposed to be (kind of) a portmantaeu of the word "vim" and and the abbreviation for "management", mgmt.
 It's used for managing a repo within vim, so it made sense.
 It's pronounced "vim-gee-em-tee" or "vimagement", whichever you prefer.

-##### Why does the repo token need to be encrypted?
-Will vimgmt work if the token is unencrypted?
-The alternative would be setting the token value in a file (unencrypted) in a reliable place that vimgmt could always find, meaning that any other program could find the token if you used vimgmt.
-Encrypting the token, even with a weak password, makes a lot more sense.

-Storing the token unencrypted will not work.
-The token decryption process is a mandatory step that is built into vimgmt.

-##### Why did you make this?
-I use vim a lot, so I wanted to try out/learn vimscript by making something (marginally) useful.